ulfurinn/wongi-engine/README.md

 #### `maybe subject, predicate, object`

 Passes whether or not the template matches anything.
-It's only useful if it introduces a new variable.
+It's only useful if it introduces a new variable; you can think of `LEFT JOIN`.
 Alias: `optional`.

 #### `none { ... }`